 On the evening of the second day out from home I had to go down a deep bay to the bottom, from whence the land trail was taken, and it was my intention to camp for the night at the foot of this bay, where there was an Indian lodge.
-It had been snowing very heavily, and the ice was weighed down, allowing the water to reach up on top of the ice, perhaps one foot on the snow our ice the all ade assualgine our ours. y of lock eing or lled. rom the iods into the all orce ssen was eed.
+It had been snowing very heavily, and the ice was weighed down, allowing the water to reach up on top of the ice, perhaps one foot on the snow.